JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 JEE Main Exam 2026 April 6 Session 2 Shift 1 Mathematics Analysis (Topic-Wise Weightage)

-Once the paper analysis is completely done after the exam ends, students can go through the table below, which has a detailed chapter-wise weightage distributed among the 25 questions in maths.
+The paper analysis is completely done after the exam ended, students can go through the table below, which has a detailed chapter-wise weightage distributed among the 25 questions in maths.

 | Chapter | Weightage (%) | Approx. Questions |